simonecalabrese/end2end-chat/README.md

   - a message encrypted with *your friend/receiver* Public key.

 Therefore for each message sent, one copy can be read only by you and the other only by your friend.

+## Future Improvements
+- Create a **secret key** shared between sender and receiver for each conversation to save **50%** of the space when storing messages and eliminate the need to save two copies for each message.